Our Training

 III.
 Definitions

-Enforcement Action: Any law enforcement act, as described in K.S.A.
+A. Enforcement Action: Any law enforcement act, as described in K.S.A.
 22-4609, and amendments thereto, during a nonconsensual contact with an individual or individuals.

 IV.
 Procedures